scionproto/scion/doc/ControlPlanePKI.md

 - __KeyType__: ASCII string.
 The type of key used. (`Online` or `Offline`)
 - __KeyVersion__: 64-bit unsigned integer.
 The version of the key used.

+The votes section lists all ASes that voted for the TRC update.
+They must hold the voting attribute in the previous TRC.
+A vote counts as valid, if the JWS signed TRC contains a signature from the specified AS with the specified key.

-The votes section indicates all voting ASes of the previous TRC that voted for the TRC update.
-It is included to prevent an attacker from simply changing the set if signatures on the JWS signed TRC to come up wit another valid TRC for the same ISD and Version number (compromising "uniqueness") without consent from a voting quorum.
+This section is included to prevent an attacker from simply changing the set of signatures on the JWS signed TRC to come up with another valid TRC for the same ISD and Version number (compromising "uniqueness") without consent from a voting quorum.

 ### TRC Section: ProofOfPossession